|

 If you have any questions please contact your regional coordinators.

-Educational Coordinator Joanne Logan University of Tennessee, Department of Geography
+University of Tennessee, Department of Geography

-West Tennessee Counties Carroll, Chester, Crockett, Decatur, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Lake, Lauderdale, McNairy, Madison, Obion, Shelby, Tipton, Weakley Counties
+Benton, Carroll, Chester, Crockett, Decatur, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Lake, Lauderdale, McNairy, Madison, Obion, Shelby, Tipton, Weakley Counties

-West Tennessee Coordinator Zwemer Ingram National Weather Service - Memphis
+National Weather Service - Old Hickory

 National Weather Service - Morristown